Floorp-Projects/Floorp/docs/contributing/contribution_quickref.rst

 To push a change in the code base
 ---------------------------------

-Once the change has been accepted, ask the reviewer if they could land the change.
-They don’t have an easy way to know if a contributor has permission to land it or not.

-If the reviewer does not land the patch after a few days, add the *Check-in Needed* Tags to the review (*Edit Revision*).
+Once the change has been accepted and you've fixed any remaining issues the reviewer identified, add the *Check-in Needed* tag to the review (use the *Edit Revision* option on the top right).

 The landing procedure will automatically close the review and the bug.